Question 107·Medium·Inferences

 Match the scope of the conclusion to the data

-Look for an option that simply reflects that one approach led to better composting results than the other, without making claims that go beyond that evidence.
+Look for an option that reflects that one approach led to better composting results than the other, without making claims that go beyond that evidence.

 Step-by-step Explanation